-With the ever-growing need for more productivity, many organisations are constantly changing: processes, structures, and above all technology.
+With the ever-growing need for more productivity, many organizations are constantly changing: processes, structures, and above all technology.
 This often increases fears among employees and sometimes anger.
 Some wonder whether they can cope with the newly introduced technology.
-Some fear that organisational changes may make them redundant.
+Some fear that organizational changes may make them redundant.
 Some may be annoyed by the new processes and technical changes that “slow them down” and “make things too complicated” – not seeing the larger picture.

 Fear can block and delay projects and increase costs significantly

 This can cost the overall acceptance of e.g. a new CRM or ERP system or seriously block structural change.
 People sometimes refuse to work with the new system and simply keep on using the old one, as is it may be still available.
 Or they complain about the worker’s council.
 All this will cost at least thousand, sometimes millions of pounds.